RicoJia/ricojia.github.io/_posts/2026/2026-01-23-ml-data-formats.markdown

 Each box is a node in the graph.
 Graph engines can optimize the graph.
 E.g., `Conv → BatchNorm → ReLU` may become `FusedConv` which is much faster. ️Also, a graph lets runtime detect independent operations and run them in Parallel.

 A graph lets runtimes detect independent operations and run them in parallel.

-### ONNX Graph

-An ONNX graph represents the neural network as a computational graph.
-Connections are connected together to show how data flows from input -> output.

 ### Caution: Not All Components Are ONNX-Exportable